portega017/TFG/README.md

 # TFG
-New architectures for deep neural computing based on randomisation for detection and classification of objects in pictures
+New architectures for Deep Neural computing based on randomisation for detection and classification of objects in pictures